mtamer/Greely-Hot-Pizzeria-Website/README.md

 Side Project.
 I decided to make a website for my own learning purposes.
-Made a website for my dads restaurent.
+Made a website for my dads restaurant.
 Go to www.greelypizza.ca or www.hotpizzeria.ca